TL;DR

 Privacy Level

-Complete anonymity.
-The temp email address has no connection to your real identity.
-Even the temp email service does not know who you are.
-If the address is leaked in a data breach, there is nothing to trace back to you.
+Total anonymity.
+Your temp email address has no connection to your real identity.
+Even the temp email service doesn't know who you are.
+If the address leaks in a data breach, there is nothing for anyone to trace back to you.

-Minimal privacy.
-Your real Gmail address is plainly visible — just strip the "+tag" portion.
-Any website, spammer, or data broker can extract your real address from the plus-addressed version.
-It is trivially easy.
+Plus addressing provides minimal privacy.
+Your real Gmail address remains plainly visible.
+You just strip the "+tag" portion from the end.
+Any website, spammer or data broker can extract your real address from the plus-addressed version because it is trivially easy.
 Automated systems regularly strip plus tags to deduplicate email databases.

 Setup Required

-Open a temp email site, get an address.
-Takes seconds but is a separate service outside your normal workflow.
-You need to keep the temp email tab open to check for incoming messages.
+Open a temp email site and grab an address.
+It only takes seconds but it operates as a separate service outside your normal workflow.
+You must keep the temp email tab open if you want to check for incoming messages.

-Zero setup.
+Zero setup is required.
 You already have this feature if you have a Gmail account.
-Just type the "+" when signing up.
-Nothing to install, no service to visit.
-The convenience factor is its primary advantage over every other privacy approach.
+Just type the "+" sign when you sign up for a site.
+There is nothing to install and no service to visit.
+The convenience is the main advantage of this method over every other privacy approach.

 Cost